 First John 4:10 adds, “This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.”

-Until the Latter-day Saint realizes that eternal life only comes through a relationship with God, there will only be frustration and angst in trying to acheive something that is impossible to earn.
+Until the Latter-day Saint realizes that eternal life only comes through a relationship with God, there will only be frustration and angst in trying to achieve something that is impossible to earn.
 Relieve yourself of this heavy pressure (burden) and enjoy what God has to offer!